bdweix/WebAppFundamentals/README.md

 8. Databases
 9. Final Project
 ### Lab:
 Using their unqiue credentials and an API developmenet enviroment (see [Postman](https://www.getpostman.com/)), students would complete weekly assignments interacting with a production API.
 Activities would include basic CRUD operations and the eventual integration into their project.
+This would simulatenously provide an introduction to a database that will be covered in Topic 8.

 ## 1. HTTP Requests
 Objective: understand the basic types of web requests used to communicate.
 Main types are GET, POST, PUT, DELETE, HEAD, PATCH, OPTIONS.